What is a cookie?

 Essential cookies enable core site functionality.
 Our website cannot function properly on your device without these cookies.

-Analytics cookies collect information that is used in aggregate form to help us understand how our website is being used, this helps us to improve yours and others experience of the website.
 Cookies for marketing purposes are used to extract advertisements on other sites that are relevant to specific users and adapted to their interests.
 They are also used to limit the frequency of appearance of an advertisement and to measure the effectiveness of advertising campaigns.